joshleaves/advent-rs/NOTES_2017.md

 Nothing too hard either, if you know how iterations work.
 In that case, it's FASTER to only iterate once and store the `min` and `max` as you go along, rather than iterating, collecting, and iterating again to gain the `min`, then iterating once more to gain the `max`.

-As for part 2, it's better to use `filter_map()` instead of chaining `filter` then `map` since our verification is based on doing a (costy) calculation.
+As for part 2, it's better to use `filter_map()` instead of chaining `filter` then `map` since our verification is based on doing a (costly) calculation.

 ## Day 03: Spiral Memory

 Now we are getting somewhere!

 Again, half the battle is knowing exactly what to really look for.
-While part 2 DOES force us to iterate through the field until we get to a result, part one can be solved by understaing you are faced with an [Ulam Spiral](https://en.wikipedia.org/wiki/Ulam_spiral).
+While part 2 DOES force us to iterate through the field until we get to a result, part one can be solved by understating you are faced with an [Ulam Spiral](https://en.wikipedia.org/wiki/Ulam_spiral).
 From there, a little Google can get you [prettY](https://oeis.org/A268038) [eXciting](https://oeis.org/A268038) [results](https://stackoverflow.com/a/61253346).

 ## Day 04: High-Entropy Passphrases